Yarosvet/Pyalic_server/README.md

-# Python Advanced Licensing Server
+# Pyalic: Python Advanced Licensing Server

 Licensing server which allows you to manage access to your products